xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-014.md

 ### Exporting SVG {#export-svg}

-Since this property is related to camera zooming, additional processing is required when exporting SVG, which is not supported for now.
+Since this property is related to camera zooming, additional processing is required when exporting SVG, which provides [vector-effect]:

+-   `non-scaling-size` -> `sizeAttenuation`, but these have no implementations and are considered at-risk.
+-   `non-scaling-stroke` -> `strokeAttenuation`

 ## Canvas mode {#canvas-mode}